-[27] The Board accepted the submission of the Respondent that sales between family members must be classified as non-valid.
-Two of the Complainant's five comparables fell into this category - and indeed had been deemed non-valid by a CARB hearing in 2012, as presented in R-1.
-It was noted that one of these comparables was, in fact, the subject property, which had been transferred from a father to a son.
-The Board also noted that Comparable # 5 was deemed to have been in only fair condition at the time of sale, also making it undesirable as a comparable property.

-- [28] The Board also noted that the Complainant had told the Board that his comparables, # 1, 3, 4 and 5 were the most comparable to the subject.
+- [24] The Board accepted the submission of the Respondent that sales between family members must be classified as non-valid.
+Two of the Complainant's five comparables fell into this category and indeed had been deemed non-valid by a CARB hearing in 2012, as presented in R-1 (pp 45-49).
+The Board also noted that Comparable # 5 was deemed to have been in only fair condition at the time of sale, also making it undesirable as a comparable property. - [26] The Board also noted that the Complainant had told the Board that his comparables, # 1, 3, 4 and 5 were the most comparable to the subject.
 However, the Board concluded three of these were poor comparables for the reasons outlined above.
-This left only one of the Complainant's preferred comparables to be considered. - [29] The Board found that the Complainant's calculations were based on data from Network sheets prepared from the sales of the properties and were not time-adjusted to the assessment date.
-Additionally, his results were averaged to reach a recommended request for the revised assessment, which was inappropriate. - [30] Referring to the presentation of the Cushman & Wakefield Apartment Report, the Board noted the Respondent's comment that average GIMs presented were city-wide figures, while the subject is located in one of the most successful market areas of Edmonton. - [31] The Board found the comprehensive chart of comparable sales, including rates for PGI, estimated gross income and GIMs, together with assessments per suite to be very convincing, showing that the 2013 assessment per suite of the subject was in line with other similar properties. - [32] The Board was impressed by the breadth and detail of the information presented by the Respondent to support the assessment.
+This left only one of the Complainant's preferred comparables to be considered. - [27] The Board found that the Complainant's calculations were based on data from Network sheets prepared from the sales of the properties and were not time-adjusted to the assessment date.
+Additionally, his results were averaged to reach a recommended request for the revised assessment, which was inappropriate. - [28] Referring to the presentation of the Cushman & Wakefield Apartment Report, the Board noted the Respondent's comment that average GIMs presented were city-wide figures, while the subject is located in one of the most successful market areas of Edmonton.

+- [29] The Board found the comprehensive chart of comparable sales, including rates for PGI, estimated gross income and GIMs, together with assessments per suite to be very convincing, showing that the 2013 assessment per suite of the subject was in line with other similar properties. - [30] The Board was impressed by the breadth and detail of the information presented by the Respondent to support the assessment.